×

 10 Awesome Reasons to Live in Perth

-Wondering what to see in Perth and surrounding areas?
-While the Perth cityscape is beautiful, there are plenty of fun adventures to be had outside the city as well.
-Seek out quokkas (tiny Australian wallabies) on the idyllic Rottnest Island or explore spectacular limestone caves and historic lighthouses around Margaret River.
 Wander through the fascinating desert sculptures at the Pinnacles or go dolphin-spotting at Busselton.
 You can even indulge in some wine-sipping at the beautiful Swan Valley, which is famous for its gorgeous vineyards and delicious wine, cider and ginger beers.

-Perth is an educational hub
+Perth is a multicultural hub

 You’ll be supported throughout your studies

 As an international student, it’s important to know you’re not alone.
 Fortunately, there are heaps of support services available to you.
-Students in Perth can turn to StudyPerth, which provides international students with various support services such as career guidance, workshops, education resources, social and networking events.
+Students in Perth can turn to StudyPerth, which provides international students with various support services such as career guidance, workshops, education resources, and social and networking events.

 Studying STEM?
 Perth is the place for you